oncomouse/courses/2021/engl460fall2021.md

 However, if you use an alias, please email it to me so I know who you are.

-If you have questions about FERPA and this class, I am happy to speak with you during [Student Visiting Hours](#student-visiting-hours).

 # Schedule

 {% include schedule.html %}